kmehltretter82/frama-c-linux/KERNEL.md

 contexts and repeated inline/header definitions.

 Revision `74da75a021` closes the two blockers found when expanding beyond v2.
-GCC 15 exposes `__builtin_counted_by_ref`; because Frama-C does not yet retain the associated `__counted_by__` field metadata, the kernel model gives it the documented unannotated `void *` fallback and explicitly does not claim the counter-field update.
-Separately, the frontend now permits ordinary in-scope objects named `va_start`, `va_end`, `va_arg`, or `va_copy`: a function-like macro only expands when followed by `(`.
+GCC 15 exposes `__builtin_counted_by_ref`; at that revision Frama-C did not retain the associated `__counted_by__` field metadata, so the kernel model gave it the documented unannotated `void *` fallback and explicitly did not claim the counter-field update.
+Separately, the frontend permits ordinary in-scope objects named `va_start`, `va_end`, `va_arg`, or `va_copy`: a function-like macro only expands when followed by `(`.
 Existing diagnostics for unresolved macro names and actual functions such as `setjmp` remain enforced.
 These fixes